maximbrykin/maximbrykin/README.md

-- 👋 Hi, I’m @maximbrykin
+- 👋 Hi, I’m @maximbrykin.
-- 👀 I’m interested in coding
+- 👀 I’m interested in programming.
-- 🌱 I’m currently learning python, js
+- 🌱 I’m currently learning python, js.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - via email